PatrickVieira1/Data_engineer_project/README.md

 Then we will use AWS Glue to transform the data into a table and then store it on our PostgreSQL database.

-After that, we will use Apache Airflow to run the ETL process and create a pipeline to run the data analysis.
+After that, we will use Apache Airflow to orchestrate our workflow and create a pipeline to run the ETL process.

 Only then, our data will be ready for our analysis.